Common Causes of Higher-Than-Normal Bills

 Outdoor and Underground Leaks

 One of the biggest sources of high water bills is the use of an irrigation system.
 An average sprinkler head can use two gallons per minute.
-If your system has 20 heads, and runs for 20 minutes each day, the result would be 24,000 gallons in a month or 72,000 gallons during a quarterly bill.
+If your system has 20 heads, and runs for 20 minutes each day, the result would be 24,000 gallons in a month.
 To monitor your water usage for irrigation, take a reading at the start of a watering cycle and again at the end.
 This way you will know exactly how much water your system is using.
 Based on this information, you can adjust your watering accordingly.